Would you trade money for time or time for money? We say money isn’t everything, yet we chase it like it’s the end of the world…

 11 I am not complaining about having too little.
 I have learned to be satisfied with[c] whatever I have.
 12 I know what it is to be poor or to have plenty, and I have lived under all kinds of conditions.
 I know what it means to be full or to be hungry, to have too much or too little.
 13 Christ gives me the strength to face anything.

-Join me soon as I host a money masterclass to talk about the ways we got on top of our financial struggle and paid off debt quickly.
+I hosted a Live money masterclass and shared the ways we got on top of our financial struggle and paid off debt quickly.
 Sign up so you don’t miss out!